gbmhunter/blog/content/electronics/general/circuit-simulation/spice-simulation/_index.md

 type: "page"
 ---

-See the link:/electronics/general/kicad/kicad-tips-and-tricks#simulation[Simulation section on the KiCad Tips And Tricks page] for info specifically involving KiCad and ngspice.
+See the [Simulation section on the KiCad Tips And Tricks page](/electronics/general/kicad/kicad-tips-and-tricks#simulation) for info specifically involving KiCad and ngspice.

-== Elementary SPICE Components
+## Elementary SPICE Components

 Note: The `XXXXXXX` syntax in the general form describing elementary SPICE components is to dominate a user chosen alpha-numeric identifier (e.g. `RXXXXXXX` could stand for `R1`, `RC1` or `RMYNAME`).

-== Voltage And Current Sources
+## Voltage And Current Sources

 The current direction convention for voltage sources is that a positive current is when the current is flowing into the positive pin of the voltage source.

-== Voltage And Current Controlled Switches
+## Voltage And Current Controlled Switches

 Two types of switches in SPICE, voltage and current controlled.
 They are not ideal switches, and are modelled with a finite on and off resistance, as well as finite turn on and off times.
 However, you can usually set these to the extremes so that they act almost like an ideal switch, in relation to everything else in your circuit.